 - News & Events

 - About Us

-The Departments of Housing and Urban Development (HUD) recently released Volume I of the 2012 Annual Homeless Assessment Report.
-Among the key findings included in the report was the estimate that 62,619 veterans were homeless on a single night in 2012.
-That estimate represents a 7.2 percent decline compared to HUD's 2011 estimate, and a 17.2 percent decline compared to its 2009 estimate.
+Among the key findings included in Part 1 of the Department of Housing and Urban Development's the 2013 Annual Homeless Assessment Report was the estimate that 57,849 veterans were homeless on a single night in 2013.
+That estimate represents a 8 percent decline compared to HUD's 2012 estimate, and a 25 percent decline compared to its 2007 estimate.

 The veteran homelessness population is made up of veterans who served in several different conflicts, ranging from World War II to the recent conflicts.
 Though research indicates that veterans who served in the late Vietnam and post-Vietnam era are at greatest risk of homelessness, veterans returning from the recent conflicts in Afghanistan and Iraq often have severe disabilities that are known to be correlated with homelessness.
 And as the military evolves, so too do the challenges.
 Homeless women veterans, for instance, are far more common now than in any other time in the past.